AlekseyBuzmakov/FCAPS/README.md

 Then it converts the description from the file __premake5.lua__ to the format of your IDE in love.
 The file is placed in the __build__ subdirectory.
 Then, I guess, you know what to do with the resulting file.

+After running the scirpt you should see the following structure of folders in __root__ (two new folders had to appear):

+* boost
+* __build__
+* FCAPS
+* __rapidjson__
+* Sofia-PS
+* Tools
+* {files}

-* *For the moment, on some configurations, e.g., Windows and MS Visual Studio, a manual naming of static linked libraries is needed.
+* *This step is likely to be skipped, however if some problems appear, it can be a reason.
+For the moment, on some configurations, e.g., Windows and MS Visual Studio, a manual naming of static linked libraries is needed.
 These libraries are found in boost/stage/libs, but their names are not fixed.
 They are named like "lib{BOOST LIB NAME}-bla-bla-bla".{a|lib}, for example 'libboost_regex-gcc34-mt-d-1_36.a'*
 * *Be careful, the boost libraries should be compiled by the same toolchain as the main program.
 For instance it is not possible to compile the boost libraries by the MSVS2015 toolchain and the program by the MSVS2013 toolchain.
 Errors of linkage occur in this case.*

 ## Repository content